 A love letter to rock and roll performed by an in-his-element Jack Black and a class full of talented child musicians.
 For anyone who hasn’t watched School of Rock since they were a kid: revisit it.
 It’s a wholesome romp with good jokes and an absolutely killer soundtrack.

 Singin’ in the Rain – the greatest movie musical of all time and acclaimed for a reason.
 A good-natured satire about Hollywood and the movie business, it’s bright colours, catchy songs and clever dance numbers are sure to lift anyone out of a grey mood.
 “Make ‘em laugh’’ alone is a tonic committed to film.

-A modern musical by John Carney, the writer and director of the hugely acclaimed Once, it tells the story of an MTV obsessed boy in 1980s Ireland who starts a band to impress the girl he likes.
+Sing Street – a modern musical by John Carney, the writer and director of the hugely acclaimed Once, it tells the story of an MTV obsessed boy in 1980s Ireland who starts a band to impress the girl he likes.
 A really sweet film packed full of genuinely fantastic original songs that you’ll be humming for weeks.

-Ben Stiller plays Walter, a lonely office dweller who finds himself on an extraordinary adventure that takes him to the remote edges of the world.
+The Secret Life of Walter Mitty (2013) – Ben Stiller plays Walter, a lonely office dweller who finds himself on an extraordinary adventure that takes him to the remote edges of the world.
 Surprisingly tender and beautifully photographed, the stunning locations featured in this film will inspire you to get off your sofa and dream big.

-Who doesn’t love an underdog story?
+Cool Runnings – who doesn’t love an underdog story?
 This Disney classic about the 1988 Jamaican bobsleigh team is a perennial favourite.
 John Candy and Doug E. Doug are absolute treasures, the jokes truly stand up and if you don’t cheer when the team fights to cross the finish line in the final race then you truly have a heart of stone.